adelhassan6644/case_provider/ios/Pods/OrderedSet/README.md

 set // => [1, 2, 3, 4] (Since 3 was already in the set it was not added again)
 ```

 Its also recommended that you use the instance methods when possible instead of the global Swift methods for searching an OrderedSet.
-For softwareCasaProvider, the Swift.contains(haystack, needle) method will enumerate the OrderedSet instead of making use of the fast lookup implementation that the OrderedSet.contains(needle) method will do.
+For example, the Swift.contains(haystack, needle) method will enumerate the OrderedSet instead of making use of the fast lookup implementation that the OrderedSet.contains(needle) method will do.

 Be sure to check out the unit tests to see all the different ways to interact with an OrderedSet in action.
 You can also check out the sample project, which tweaks the default master/detail project to use an OrderedSet instead of an Array.